HackerExperience/specs/game_mechanics/connections.md

 Tor connections are identified by port `9001`.

+### Proxy

+The `Proxy` connection forwards the packets from the source to a third server.
+It is specially useful when an attacker wishes to hide his real IP address, or to complicate the action of tracing him down.

+Proxy connections are identified by port `1080`.

 ### CRC

 The `Cracker (CRC)` connection is established when an attacker is attempting a brute-force attack over a remote server.